Retinoids smooth skin, reduce wrinkles, and fade brown spots.

 "In general, Neutrogena and RoC products tend to contain a low level of retinol.
 For instance, brands like Skinceuticals sell retinol in the concentration it is commonly used in studies, 0.5%-1.0%.
 In talks I’ve had with cosmetic chemists in the past, they have estimated the concentration of retinol in drugstore products like Neutrogena and RoC to be around 0.025% — about 20 times lower than Skinceuticals, but the cost is still only 4-5 times higher for Skinceuticals retinol products.
 So that’s not cool.
 That said, is there enough retinol SA (a slow-release, stabilized form of retinol found in relatively low concentrations) to see an effect with Neutrogena products?
 As someone who has tried them, I will go ahead and say yes.
 But the results are not equal to using a more concentrated version of microencapsulated retinol, like Skinceuticals."

-If you have sensitive skin, there's a new form of retinol available from SkinBetter Science.
+If you have sensitive skin, there's a new form of retinol available from SkinBetter Science that's much less irritating.
+It combines retinol and lactic acid in one molecule.
+Together, the 2 work synergistically to repair damaged skin.
 Read more about it in our post, AlphaRet: A New Retinol for Melasma, Aging Skin, Sun Damage, & Acne.

 Masterpiece Skin Restoration is your online resource for all things medical aesthetics, skincare, beauty, and wellness.
 We keep you up to date on leading edge technology and the services available to help you restore your natural beauty.